SCRIPTEASERS SUBMISSION INSTRUCTIONS

 THE SCRIPTS WE CONSIDER:

 We accept stage plays and screenplays for consideration, and most tend to be approximately ten to twenty minutes.
-We also read shorter and longer scripts, including full length plays, scenes, plays in progress and excerpts from longer plays.

-We don’t read musicals or children’s plays, and we may decline a script which is gratuitously gory or vulgar.
+All genres are welcome, however we do not read musicals, children’s plays, AI generated scripts or adaptations.
+We may decline a script which is gratuitously gory or vulgar.

 SUBMITTING YOUR SCRIPT: